Philip-webdev/Ton.defi/README.md

 - Github actions set to deploy app to github pages
 - A script to connect a telegram bot to the deployed app

+- A defi wallet UI
+- An API
+- A NodeJs based backend hosted on render